runsascoded/apvd/README.md

 Lots of room to position the labels better…

 ## Background <a id="background"></a>
-Years ago, I saw a few of these diagrams in the wild.
-I hadn't realized that 4 ellipses can intersect to form all 15 ($2^4-1$) possible regions (that's impossible with 4 circles); neat!
+When I first saw diagrams like this in the wild, I hadn't realized that 4 ellipses can intersect to form all 15 ($2^4-1$) possible regions.
+I knew it was impossible with 4 circles, but the added power from slightly relaxing the shapes was intriguing!

 The wildly disproportionate areas bugged me, though.
-I looked into it a bit, and found there are relatively low-hanging open problems related to generating **"area-proportional Venn diagrams"**.
+I read up on it a bit, and found some relatively accessible open problems related to generating **"area-proportional Venn diagrams"**.

 I believe this library pushes the state of the art forward a bit (e.g. by allowing for 4 ellipses), and hopefully provides a platform for further progress.